 What is the Difference Between a Marital Settlement and a Separation Settlement?

 Though similar, there is a significant difference between Marital Settlements and Separation Settlement Agreements.
 The latter involves two individuals who maintain separate residences but remain legally married, while the former involves a complete dissolution of marriage.

-Separation Agreements, like Marital Settlement Agreements, may be presented to a court for approval and incorporated into a Judgment Of Legal Separation, which creates a binding court-decreed legal separation.
-The provisions of a Judgment Of Legal Separation, which may be similar to those in a Marital Settlement Agreement, are as enforceable as the provisions of a Judgment Of Dissolution Of Marriage; the only difference is that the parties technically remain married.
+Separation Agreements, like Marital Settlement Agreements, may be presented to a court for approval and incorporated into a Judgment of Legal Separation, which creates a binding court-decreed legal separation.
+The provisions of a Judgment of Legal Separation, which may be similar to those in a Marital Settlement Agreement, are as enforceable as the provisions of a Judgment of Dissolution of Marriage.
+The only difference is that the parties technically remain married.
 However, unlike Marital Settlement Agreements, Separation Agreements may be private documents between the parties without court approval.
 If one of the parties violates the agreement, the other party must go to court and sue for specific performance or breach of contract.

-Schiller DuCanto & Fleck’s Chicago family law attorneys spend a major portion of their time negotiating, carefully drafting and analyzing these agreements.
+A qualified Marital Settlement Agreement lawyer can ensure your Illinois divorce progresses smoothly.
+Schiller DuCanto & Fleck’s Chicago family law attorneys spend a major portion of their time negotiating, carefully drafting, and analyzing these agreements.